Time Servers

 NTP Stratum Levels and Accuracy

-NTP is a UDP protocol for IP networks.
+NTP, which stands for Network Time Protocol, is a UDP protocol for IP networks.
 The Internet Engineering Task Force has formalized the current standard of NTP (version 4) in RFC 5905.
 Simple network time protocol, SNTP, the latest standard formalized as RFC 4330, uses a less complex client implementation.
 A server / master clock solution requires client software to read NTP packets generated by an NTP server and synchronize the local clock.

-NTP (Network Time Protocol) and SNTP (Simple Network Time Protocol) are similar TCP/IP protocols in that they use the same time packet from a time server message to compute accurate time.
+NTP (Network Time Protocol) and SNTP (Simple Network Time Protocol) are similar TCP/IP protocols in that they use the same time packet from a global time server message to compute accurate time.
 The procedure used to assemble and send out a time stamp is exactly the same whether NTP (i.e., full implementation NTP) is used, or SNTP is used.
-The difference between NTP and SNTP is important in the time synchronization program running on the client side on each system.
+The difference between NTP and SNTP is important in the time synch program running on the client side on each system.
 Whether it is a Windows built-in program like W32Time (which uses the SNTP protocol) or a third-party add-on, determines which protocol is being used — not the NTP server.
 The difference between NTP and SNTP is in the error checking and the algorithm for the actual correction to the time itself.

 The NTP algorithm is much more complicated than the SNTP algorithm.
 NTP normally uses multiple clock servers to verify the time and then controls the slew rate of the system.
 The algorithm determines if the values are accurate using several methods, including fudge factors and identifying GPS time servers that don’t agree with others.
 It then speeds up or slows down the system clock’s drift rate so that (1) the system’s time is always correct and (2) there won’t be any subsequent time jumps after the initial correction.
-Unlike NTP servers, SNTP servers typically use one time server to calculate the time, then “jumps” the system time to the calculated time.
+Unlike NTP servers, SNTP servers typically use one server to calculate the time, then “jumps” the system time to the calculated time.
 It can, however, have back-up appliances in case one is not available.
 During each interval, it determines whether the time is off enough to make a correction and if it is, applies the correction.

 In general, SNTP clients should only be used where time synchronization is not critical for your systems.
 For all other clients, and for systems that will also serve time to other systems, you should utilize full NTP implementations to include reference selection and clock steering algorithms to maintain accuracy through the full timing path.

-Looking at the timeservers themselves, the selection of a time server that uses SNTP or NTP to serve time only should focus on whether it would ever synchronize to NTP as a primary or secondary reference — in which case, only full NTP should be used.
+Looking at the timeservers themselves, the selection of a worldwide time server that uses SNTP or NTP to serve time only should focus on whether it would ever synchronize to NTP as a primary or secondary reference — in which case, only full NTP should be used.
 To simplify things, SNTP should be used only at the start or end of the network timing path, and only at the end of the network timing path where time sync is not critical for your systems.